 Laura is also the author of Rejection, Romance, and Royalties: The Wacky World of a Working Writer, a collection of her columns and essays on the craft and business of writing professionally.
 And she has written dozens of articles and short stories, as well as A Blonde In Africa, which is an account of her eight-month journey across the continent.

 Her urban fantasy series about struggling actress Esther Diamond combines comedy, mystery, and romance with supernatural phenomena and mystical menace.
 The releases in this series include Disappearing Nightly, Doppelgangster, Unsympathetic Magic, Vamparazzi, Polterheist, The Misfortune Cookie, and Abracadaver, and there are more Esther Diamond misadventures in the works.

-Laura took a break from fiction in 2003-2004 to attend the master’s degree program at Ohio University’s EW Scripps School of Journalism, and she interned at The Associated Press in Jerusalem in 2006.
-During 2007-2008, she served on the Board of Directors of Novelists, Inc. (Ninc), an international organization for professional novelists.
-She currently writes an opinion column for Ninc’s monthly journal, Nink.
+Laura also attended the master’s degree program at Ohio University’s EW Scripps School of Journalism, and she interned at The Associated Press in Jerusalem.
+She has previously served as President of the Board of Directors of Novelists, Inc. (Ninc), an international organization for professional novelists, and she currently writes an opinion column for Ninc’s monthly journal, Nink.
 Laura also works part-time as a historic walking-tour guide, and in her copious spare time, she volunteers with an animal rescue group, the Cat Adoption Team.